x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

    -OR-

-   - Make sure that all your organization sender domains and subdomains are configured as accepted domains in Microsoft 365 or Office 365.
+   - Ensure that all the sender domains and subdomains of your organization are configured as accepted domains in Microsoft 365 or Office 365.

    For more information about defining accepted domains, see [Manage accepted domains in Exchange Online](../../mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md) and [Enable mail flow for subdomains in Exchange Online](../../mail-flow-best-practices/manage-accepted-domains/enable-mail-flow-for-subdomains.md).